reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Click on the `default` event bus, the one that will be used by SPA
 - Take note of the event bus ARN, something like `arn:aws:events:eu-west-1:123456789012:event-bus/default`
 - Click on the button `Manage permissions`
-- Insert a statement, using the event bus ARN and the Organization ID, similar to the following one:
+- Do not copy paste the following, but insert a statement in the policy, using the event bus ARN and the Organization ID, similar to the following one:

 ```
 {